Ridiculousness (TV series): Production

-On September 11, 2012, Ridiculousness was renewed for a twenty-episode third season.
+On September 11, 2012, Ridiculousness was renewed for a 20-episode third season.
 It premiered on February 14, 2013, and included a crossover with Jersey Shore when Pauly D guest-starred.
 The season took a hiatus from April 2013 to July 18, 2013.
 Season 3 averaged a 1.6 P12-34 rating and is the No.1 original cable series in its time slot with P12-34.

 The series is produced by Superjacket Productions, Rob Dyrdek's production company, under a multi-year deal with MTV.

 The theme song, a cover of Devo's "Uncontrollable Urge", was done along with Devo member Mark Mothersbaugh, with Dyrdek providing the "yeah"s.
 Music supervisor Ben Hochstein said that "Kids think the song is original to our show and have never heard of Devo, but hopefully, their parents appreciate the connection."

 Due to the series being consistently marathoned on MTV and MTV2, beginning in October 2015, some episodes of Ridiculousness were repackaged with lower-cost production music.
 The new music was under blanket licenses overlaying the former tracks.
 The former tracks would have required MTV to pay music licensing fees to artists.

+In 2023, after co-hosting 30 seasons of the series, Chanel West Coast left the show to pursue her solo career.
+The West Coast Hustle, a reality TV series about the former co-host, premiered on MTV on July 18, 2024.
+After Chanel West Coast's departure, several guest co-hosts were tried out, and eventually Lauren "Lolo" Wood became part of the cast.

+The show's cancellation was confirmed on October 31, 2025, one of many changes made under MTV's new Skydance ownership, with the show's final episodes to air some time in 2026.

+Episodes

 Reception

-In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that Ridiculousness "is most popular in rural Alaska, New Mexico and Montana, and least popular in Washington D.C., Atlanta and San Francisco".
+In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that Ridiculousness "is most popular in rural Alaska, New Mexico and Montana, and least popular in Washington, D.C., Atlanta and San Francisco".